-It is hereby ordered that in every Camp and observance of It is hereby ordered that is be determined of this occasion the Lincoln Gettysburg Address be read or recited.
+It is hereby ordered that in every Camp and observance of this occasion the Lincoln Gettysburg Address be read or recited.

-II.
-In accordance with the request of the "Committee on II.
-In accordance when used in The Banner, January issue, state of the order, as an improve conditions in the Order-are invited.
+11. In accordance with the request of the "Committee on II.
+In accordance announced in The Banner, January issue, views and suggestions to improve conditions in the Order-are invited.
 All having subjects to present will submit same to the Committee promptly and will address each or all as follows: